jjnether/obsidian_backup/jnetherton/DA/Training/IS5.md

 		- Default Gateway
 			- device responsible for connecting two networks
 			- a local host trying to communicate to a different network will send it's traffic to its default gateway
+				- (if I don't know where to go)
+			- best practice is first or last number in range (.1 or .255)